Bob Marshall (wilderness activist): Forest Service and Alaska

 Bob Marshall's mother died of cancer in 1916.
 In 1929, his father Louis died in Zürich, Switzerland at the age of 72.
 The four children inherited most of their father's estate, which was worth several million dollars.
 Although Marshall became financially independent, he continued to work throughout his life.
 He used his wealth to pursue his interests, such as The Wilderness Society, which he essentially supported in its early years.

-In 1930, Marshall received his PhD under the supervision of Dr. Burton E. Livingston at the Johns Hopkins Laboratory of Plant Physiology.
+In 1930, Marshall received his PhD under the supervision of Burton E. Livingston at the Johns Hopkins Laboratory of Plant Physiology.
 Marshall's doctoral dissertation was titled An Experimental Study of the Water Relations of Seedling Conifers with Special Reference to Wilting.

 In February 1930, Marshall published an essay, "The Problem of the Wilderness," after it was rejected by four magazines.
 This is now celebrated as a defense of wilderness preservation, and the essay expanded themes developed in his earlier article, "The Wilderness as a Minority Right."
 Published in The Scientific Monthly, the essay is considered one of Marshall's most important works.
 He argued that wilderness was worth saving not only because of its unique aesthetic qualities, but because it could provide visitors with a chance for adventure.
 Marshall stated: "There is just one hope of repulsing the tyrannical ambition of civilization to conquer every niche on the whole earth.
 That hope is the organization of spirited people who will fight for the freedom of the wilderness."
 The article became a much-quoted call to action and by the late 20th century was considered seminal by wilderness historians.

 In July 1930, Marshall and his brother George climbed nine Adirondack High Peaks in one day, setting a new record.

 In August of that year, Marshall returned to Alaska.
 He planned to explore the Brooks Range to pursue more tree research, and he also wanted to study the Arctic frontier society of Wiseman.
 He described the village, which was 200 miles north of Fairbanks, as "the happiest civilization of which I have knowledge."
 Befriending a number of the area's inhabitants, he meticulously recorded thousands of hours of conversation with them.
 Marshall persuaded a number of villagers, most of whom were single males, to take intelligence tests.
 He also recorded statistics on all aspects of the villagers' lives, from their financial resources to their diets to their sexual habits.
 He spent 12-1/2 months—from late August 1930 to early September 1931—exploring and collecting data.
 From this work (and his previous trip to Alaska), he wrote Arctic Village, a sociological study of life in the wilderness.
 Published in 1933 the book was selected by the Literary Guild and became a bestseller.
 Marshall shared the royalties from the book with the residents of Wiseman.